Portable Microhaplotype Object (PMO)

 pmo = PMOReader.read_in_pmo(args.file)

-# extract all taramp_bioinformatics_ids
+# extract all bio run names

 # write